eenblam/probablyhow/README.md

-# Probably How
+# probablyHow
-A terrible markov chain app that aggregates WikiHow articles by leveraging [bleeding edge](https://github.com/jsvine/markovify) [AI](https://imgur.com/ZeSy3Zu) to bring you the best instructional content available at your command line.
+A terrible markov chain app that aggregates wikiHow articles by leveraging [bleeding edge](https://github.com/jsvine/markovify) [AI](https://imgur.com/ZeSy3Zu) to bring you the best instructional content available at your command line.